-The panel is bound by a prior precedent panel decision (under section 238(6)) unless the specific circumstances of the matter under appeal are clearly distinguishable from the circumstances addressed in the precedent panel's decision or, subsequent to the precedent panel's decision, a policy of the board of directors relied upon in the panel's decision was repealed, replaced or revised [s.
-250(3)] (item 2.7.2).
+The panel is bound by a prior precedent panel decision (under section 238(6)) unless the specific circumstances of the matter under appeal are clearly distinguishable from the circumstances addressed in the precedent panel's decision or, subsequent to the precedent panel's decision, a policy of the board of directors relied upon in the panel's decision was repealed, replaced or revised, or the prior decision has been overruled under section 250(3.1) [s.
+250(3)] (2.7.2).